 Rate Limiting

 Our API doesn’t currently limit the number of requests in a given time period, but rate limiting will be added in the future.
-For now, please use the API responsibly, and use webhooks to know when an update happens instead of polling regularly.

 Making API Calls